richardgourley/django-wagtail-stepbystep/README.md

 - Working with Django models
 - Adding django models to the admin page
-- Adding a root menu for a group of django models - eg. a folder named 'Properties' with models inside such as 'Commercial, Residential' etc.
+- Adding a root admin menu for a group of django models - eg. a folder named 'Properties' with models inside such as 'Commercial, Residential' etc.

 - Setting up a MySQL database (can be left as SQLlite or adapted to Postgres as required) using InnoDB tables instead of ISAM tables.
 - Setting up Bootstrap scss variables using django compress and django sass
 - Setting up Vue.js if you only require it on some pages, rather than creating a full SPA.

 - Creating a menu of existing pages marked 'show in menu'

+- Setting up image fields for a home page hero image.
+- Using wagtail images and the django 'as' template tag to display image fields in different scenarios.
+- Looping context variables in the home page.

 ## STEP BY STEP GUIDE